 If you’re anything like how I was before my first Airbnb stay, at this moment you are anxious and have a ton of questions.
 But if you’re a seasoned traveler, or just really brave, perhaps you’re diving in head first!

 And that’s good—though I promise you at some point you will be nervous.

 Likely as you climb out of your taxi, Uber, or tuk-tuk that you took to get there.
 You may have thoughts similar to the ones I had:

-What if the space is absolutely nothing like advertised?
+What if the place is absolutely nothing like advertised?
 What if I have to find another place to stay last minute?
 What if the place gets broken into?
-Or worse, the AirBnb owner is a psycho?
+Or worse, the Airbnb owner is a nut job?
 What if they’re just plain non-responsive?
 What if the key doesn’t work?

 Yes, I do have an active imagination.

-Before my week in Puerto Rico I’d heard of AirBnb but didn’t even know what it stood for (Air Bed n’ Breakfast, FYI) or at all how it worked.
-As a newbie I had a lot of worries and had heard enough good and bad reviews to be perfectly boggled.
+Before my week in Puerto Rico in 2015, I’d heard of Airbnb but didn’t even know what it stood for (Air Bed n’ Breakfast, FYI) or how it really worked.
+As a newbie, I had a lot of worries and had heard enough good and bad reviews to be perfectly boggled.

 Do your research.